hwayne/learntla-v2/docs/beginner/pluscal.rst

 We might think, with 1000 initial states and 2 labels, there will be 3,000 total states.
 In practice, the first label "collapses" the state space.
 So the number of *distinct* states will be far smaller.

-We can use the number of states and distinct states as a partial "fingerprint" of a model.
-Going forward, we'll use that as a form of error checking.
-Going forward, whenever I show a spec, I'll list the states and distinct states of the model check.
-For example, with the multiple starting states before, I got :ss:`duplicates_two_inputs`.
-If you got a different number, you may have made a mistake in transcribing.

-.. note:: We *cannot* use this as a fingerprint if the spec *fails*, because TLC will terminate execution early.
-In that case, I will note that the modelcheck should fail when showing the code listing.

 10,000 starting states
 ----------------------